bleurghblourgh/RETROPLAY/README.md

 # RETROPLAY

-A modern retro-themed music player with synthwave aesthetics, AI-powered features, and intuitive mouse controls.
-Built with Python and Pygame.
+A modern web-based music player with sleek UI, AI-powered features, and real-time capabilities.
+Built with Flask, Socket.IO, and modern web technologies.

 ## ✨ Features